How Cart Abandonment Emails Maximize ROI

 Use social proof

 Social proof, also known as informational social influence, is a psychological phenomenon that occurs when an individual looks to other people’s actions to determine what decision they should make.
-According to CompUSA and an iPerceptions study, “63% of consumers indicate they are more likely to purchase from a site if it has product ratings and reviews.”
+According to Search Engine Journal, it is a method of validating a site’s content, messaging, and branding.

-In your cart abandonment email, social proof is a must.
+In your abandoned cart email, social proof is a huge help.
 Sure, you could have an incredible offer (product, service, etc.), but you need people singing your praises to convince others.
 The Dollar Shave Club did a great job of adding testimonials at the bottom while also sticking to their hilarious branding.

-Yes, yes, we realize that little kid didn’t actually give that testimonial but it did make a lasting impression.
+Yep, we realize that little kid didn’t actually give that testimonial, but it sure did make a lasting impression.

 Social proof can take many forms.
 Here are a few more ideas to stir up your creative engine: